pamelatech/scim-use-case-revamp/draft-correia-scim-use-cases-00.md

 Because SCIM is a protocol where two entities exchange information about resources across domains, the use cases explain how the different components can interact to support simple to complex architectures for cross-domain resource management.
 Orchestrator roles are mapped to the use cases to simplify the explanation of the multiple functions of the SCIM elements.
 The use cases build on each other, starting with simple cases and ending with the most complex ones.

 ## Simple Resource Subscriber (RS)
-Resource Subscriber (RS) that received data from a remote corporate data store.
-This is a very common and simple SCIM use case, we have the IdM/Device Managers/etc. do all CRUD operation with the resources, then after the trigger mechanisms the resources information RO/RA reach the RS (Resource Subscribers), also know as the SaaS Application.
+A Resource Subscriber (RS) receives data from a remote corporate data store.
+This is a very common and simple SCIM use case, where the Resource Object (RO) and its Resource Attributes (RA) are created by another party.
+The CRUD operations on these resources trigger specific actions to facilitate the information exchange between two entities, typically the SCIM Client and Server.
-The RS (Resource Subscriber) will take the decision on which RA (Resource Attributes) to consider and how the RO (Resource Object) will show in its resource database.
+The Resource Subscriber (RS) will decide which RA (Resource Attributes) to consider and how the RO (Resource Object) will appear in its resource database.
-Typically we will find this kind of use case in small to mid size organization, where there is no structure method to handle the resources and typically in Organization that start with a blank sheet of paper in a greenfield deployment.
+Typically, we find this kind of use case in small to mid-sized organizations, and it is usually seen in on-premises deployments.

 ### Single-Tenant Resource Subscriber
 Resource Subscriber (RS) is a single tenant that can either be the SCIM Client or SCIM Server